h0mbre/h0mbre.github.io/_posts/2019-06-03-LTER_SEH_Overwrite_2.md

 ## Getting Started

-We will pick up after the taking the jump code in our 'next SEH address' 4 byte space to jump into our `D` buffer.
+We will pick up after taking the jump code in our 'next SEH address' 4 byte space to jump into our `D` buffer.
 At the moment, our exploit code looks like this:
 ```python
 #!/usr/bin/python